Jeanesville Residents Again Dealing With Coal Dust

 Mike Basil is manager and safety director of the mining operation.

-Mehalshick: “Folks are asking, can more be done to reduce dirt even further?”

-Basil: “Yes.
-We’ve been working on it consistently.
-Just this week, we’ve stone paved our entryway and changed our trucks’ patterns to try to eliminate some if the haulage on site and keep it more on the stone paving where there’s no mud.”
+“Yes, we’ve been working on it consistently.
+Just this week, we’ve stone-paved our entryway and changed our trucks’ patterns to try to eliminate some of the haulage on-site and keep it more on the stone paving where there’s no mud,” Basil said.

 Basil insists the company is committed to making things right.

 “We are working on it very hard.
 We understand that we have to be good neighbors as well as they do in the community.
-We’re working very hard to try to eliminate the problem.”
+We’re working very hard to try to eliminate the problem,” said Basil.